desert habitat and types

 8.

-Presence of drought resistant plants:
+Presence of drought-resistant plants:

-the hot desert is characterized by the presence of drought resistant (xerophytic) plant species such as thorny bushes, bulbous cacti, dwarf acacias, and oleander.
+the hot desert is characterized by the presence of drought-resistant (xerophytic) plant species such as thorny bushes, bulbous cacti, dwarf acacias, and oleander.

 Distribution of organisms (plant species) in arid lands or hot deserts

-Plant species commonly found in hot deserts include: drought resistant plants like thorny bushes, bulbous cacti, scattered dwarf acacia, wiring grasses, date palm, baobab trees and euphorbia spp.
 Adaptive features of plants in arid lands Adaptive features of Cactus: cactus is a leafless plant with prickles or thorns to reduce transpiration.
-It also has thick succulent stem and side branches to store water for long drought.
-2.Adaptive features of Acacia: this is a drought resistant plant, it has deep roots which absorb underground water deep down in the soil.
+It also has thick succulent stem and side branches to store water for a long drought.

-3. Adaptive features of Baobab tree: the leaves are waxy, hairy or needle-shaped to help reduce the rate of transpiration.
+3. Adaptive features of the Baobab tree: the leaves are waxy, hairy or needle-shaped to help reduce the rate of transpiration.

 Adaptive features of Wiring grasses in the desert

 it has narrow and slender leaves which helps to reduce the rate of transpiration in the plant.
-Adaptive features of Oleander: this plant has extremely deep roots which is able to absorb underground water deep down in the soil. distribution of organisms (animal species) in arid lands
+Adaptive features of Oleander: this plant has extremely deep roots which are able to absorb underground water deep down in the soil. distribution of organisms (animal species) in arid lands

 Animals commonly found in arid lands